the-turing-way/the-turing-way/book/website/afterword/glossary.md

 Open Educational Resources
   Making educational resources publicly available to be re-used and modified.

+Open Source
+  [opensource.com](https://web.archive.org/web/20240618150233/https://opensource.com/resources/what-open-source) describes open source as: "Something people can modify and share because its design is publicly accessible".
+  The concept of 'open source' is now often extended beyond the context of its original coinage, {term}`software<Open Source Software>`, to other forms of cultural or creative output, such as {term}`hardware<Open Source Hardware>` and {term}educational resources`{Open Educational Resources}`.
+  Referring to something as 'open source' generally means that it is available under an {term}`open license<Open License>`.
+  The term can also extend to an {term}`open project<Open Project>` philosophy of collaboration beyond the mere availability and open licensing of the project's source materials.
+  The term tends to, but need not, be applied in contexts where there is some 'source' material that is processed or synthesised into an output, this may distinguish it from a 'creative commons' or 'free cultural work' which do not as obviously emphasise the availability source materials but rather end products, though they may include source materials.

 Open Source Hardware
   Hardware whose design is made publicly available so that anyone can study, modify, distribute, make, and sell the design or hardware based on that design.